MustafaGalaleldin/alx-system_engineering-devops/0x00-shell_basics/README.md

 mv    : to move a file
 rm    : to remove a file
 rm -r : to remove a dir
 cd .. : to go to previous dir
+file  : to print file type